 Most patients are asymptomatic and often discovered incidentally.

-Lipid-laden macrophages are often seen histological samples following transthoracic needle biopsy.
+Lipid-laden macrophages are often seen in histological samples following transthoracic needle biopsy.
 With exogenous forms, inhaled lipid content (e.g. from aspiration) is phagocytosed by macrophages which fill alveoli.
-A subsequent acute + / - chronic pneumonitis results.
+A subsequent acute +/- chronic pneumonitis results.

 - aspiration risk